Travelers should verify that they have all documents necessary to enter the United States before traveling.

 One of the most common reasons for visa delay is due to a refusal under section 221(g) of the INA - incomplete application or supporting documentation.
 In most cases you can provide the missing documents to have your application reviewed again.

 If you are in a research field that may be considered of US national security interest you may face serious delays receiving a visa while a background check is being conducted.
 It is impossible to predict how long a background check might take or for any agency to intervene to expedite the background check.
-Learn more about Security Clearances and how to help prevent visa delays by visiting the Department of State website.
+Learn more about administrative and visa processing delays from the Department of State.